Royal Commission of Inquiry - information for caregivers

 We want to make sure you, and the tamariki in your care, know where to go to find out more.

-The Inquiry has come in response to the calls made for several years, by individuals and groups in New Zealand and abroad, for an independent inquiry into abuse in care.
-It follows inquiries into similar issues in other countries, including Australia, Canada and England.
+- The Abuse in Care Inquiry was set up in response to the calls made for several years, by individuals and groups in Aotearoa New Zealand and abroad, for an independent inquiry into abuse in care.
+It follows inquiries into similar issues in other countries, including Australia, Canada and Scotland.

-- The Inquiry will examine the historical abuse and neglect of children, young persons and vulnerable adults in State care, and in the care of faith-based institutions and schools.
+- The Inquiry is examining the historical abuse and neglect of children, young people and vulnerable adults in State care, and in the care of faith-based institutions.

 Children currently in care